 When it comes to connecting modern mass storage devices to old 8 bit computers, the humble compact flash card is ideal.
 It normally presents itself as a 16 bit IDE drive, although it is quite happy to run in 8 bit mode, and even a small CF card by modern standards can hold a huge amount of data.

-Assembly of the module is fairly straight forward with only 9 components – however, due to the compact flash socket being a surface mount component with pins at 0.025″ (0.635mm) pitch, great care must be taken to avoid solder bridges with this.
+Assembly of the module is fairly straight forward with only 13 components – however, due to the compact flash socket being a surface mount component with pins at 0.025″ (0.635mm) pitch, great care must be taken to avoid solder bridges with this.
 There are a couple of tiny lugs on the back of the CF socket that locate it exactly on the PCB though, so it should stay perfectly lined up whilst soldering.
 The cathode on the LED is indicated with a – symbol.

-For a guide on running CP/M on Compact Flash, see this article.
+For a guide on running CP/M on Compact Flash, see this page.

 The files needed can be found on Github